scychon/openmm_constV/README.md

-OpenMM Drude Dual Nose-Hoover Integrator Plugin
+OpenMM Constant Potential MD Integrator Plugin
 =====================

-This plugin enables applying duan Nose-Hoover thermostat to a extended Lagrangian-scheme MD simulate with drude-polarizable force field.
+This plugin enables applying constant potential MD algorithm through exact image charge solution.
+The current algorithm is limited for slab geometry (two parallel conducting electrodes).
+ConstVLangevinIntegrator is available, and only CUDA implementation is tested.

 Building The Plugin
 ===================